It4innovations/espreso/doc/source/api.rst

          iopts,
          ropts);

+   // Step 4: Solve the problem
-   // Prepare memory for save solution std::vector<FETI4IReal> solution(rhs.size());
+   // Allocate the memory for the solution std::vector<FETI4IReal> solution(rhs.size());

    // Solve the system
    FETI4ISolve(instance, solution.size(), solution.data());

-   // Process solution
+   // Process the solution
+   // ...

    FETI4IDestroy(K);
    FETI4IDestroy(instance);

    MPI_Finalize();

-The highlighted lines are ESPRESO API functions.
+The highlighted lines are the ESPRESO API functions.
 At first, a stiffness matrix has to be created (lines 22, 23).
 The method ``FETI4ICreateStiffnessMatrix`` (line 24)
-accepts a data holder ``FETI4IMatrix`` and ``indexBase``.
+accepts the data holder ``FETI4IMatrix`` and ``indexBase``.
-When the stiffness matrix data holder is created, element matrices can be added by method ``FETI4IAddElement`` (line 28).
+When the stiffness matrix data holder is created, the element matrices can be added by the ``FETI4IAddElement`` method (line 28).

-The settings of ESPRESO is controlled by arrays of integer and real values (lines 31, 32).
+The ESPRESO settings are defined by an array of integers and an array of floating point values (lines 31, 32).
+These arrays have to be passed to the ``FETI4ICreateInstance`` method.
+User should setup the ESPRESO to the default values by calling the ``FETI4ISetDefaultIntegerOptions`` and ``FETI4ISetDefaultRealOptions`` functions.
-These arrays have to be passed to ``FETI4ICreateInstance``.
-You can set all parameters to appropriate values (see `complete list <parameters.html>`__ for the description of parameters) or you can use default values set by ``FETI4ISetDefaultIntegerOptions`` (``FETI4ISetDefaultRealOptions``).
+Then it can change any of the parameters to the required value (see the `complete list <parameters.html>`__ for the description of the parameters).

-A filled stiffness matrix and other needed data can passed to the ESPRESO solver by method ``FETI4ICreateInstance`` (lines 33 - 43).
-Again, the method returns a data holder for a created instance.
+The stiffness matrix and other required data structures are passed to the ESPRESO solver by calling the method ``FETI4ICreateInstance`` (lines 33 - 43).
+The method returns a data holder for the created instance.

 .. note::

-   The instance is prepared according to passed parameters.
+   The instance is prepared according to the passed parameters.
 Hence, a later change of parameters or options has no effect on the instance.
-   Instance can be changed by API ``Update`` methods.
+   Instance can be changed by the API ``Update`` method.

-The instance can be solved by method ``FETI4ISolve`` (line 49).
+The problem can be solved by the ``FETI4ISolve`` method (line 49).
-The solution is saved to prepared vector (line 46).
+The solution is then saved to the vector that needs to be preallocated (line 46).

-Data holders should be destroyed by ``FETI4IDestroy``.
+The data holders should be destroyed by calling the ``FETI4IDestroy`` method.

 .. note::

-   **neighbours** is an array of neighbours MPI ranks.
+   **neighbours** is an array of neighbouring MPI ranks.
 Hence, the first rank is 0.

-   **dirichlet_indices** are in local numbering.
+   **dirichlet_indices** are in the local numbering.

 A description of API methods
 ----------------------------